galactic-conquest/devbox/README.md

 ```

 ### 5. Start Vagrant
 1\.
-Open cmd in administrator mode windows and CD to the root dir where the "Vagrantfile" is.\
+Open Windows shell (cmd) in administrator mode and CD to the root dir where the "Vagrantfile" is.\
 2\.
 Execute command which creates the virtual machine.
 This can take a while at the first run.
 ```
 vagrant up
 ```

 3\.
-Login to virtual machine and open a shell.
+Login to virtual machine and open a unix shell.
 ```
 vagrant ssh
 ```

+4\.
+Congrats.
+You are good to go and start development.
+5\.
+Execute exit on unix shell to get back to windows shell.
+To stop your virtual server type "vagrant halt".

 ### 6. Additional
-Further vagrant commands (windows).
+Further vagrant commands (windows shell).
 ```
 vagrant ssh // Login to the virtual machine and opens a unix shell. vagrant halt // stops vagrant machine